TylerTemp/SaintsField/README.md

 Different from `EnableIf`/`DisableIf` in the following:
 1.  apply on an array will directly enable or disable the array itself, rather than each element.
 2. Callback function can not receive value and index
-3.  this method can not detect foldout, which means using it on `Expandable`, `EnumFlags`, the foldout button will also be disabled.
+3.  this method can not detect foldout, which means using it on `Expandable`, the foldout button will also be disabled.
 For this case, use `DisableIf`/`EnableIf` instead.

 ```csharp
 // Please ensure you already have SaintsEditor enabled in your project before trying this example